Anastasia-Labs/aiken-design-patterns/README.md

 4. Later, finalization burns the `PassedProposal`, returns its ADA to the proposer, and requires the declared script to enforce the protocol-specific change, such as updating parameters or releasing treasury funds.
-5. If the deadline passes before approval is recorded, the proposer can remove the expired proposal instead.
+5. If the applicable coupling or passage deadline expires, the proposer can remove the proposal instead.

 The proposal registry allows only one active proposal for each selected Plutus operation.
-Creation, governance coupling, and confirmation of passage must all happen before the proposal deadline.
-Protocols should choose deadlines that leave enough time after enactment to record the result before that deadline.
+An `Initialized` proposal's `must_couple_by` is exactly one hour after the upper bound of its creation transaction.
+Because that transaction's validity range spans at most ten minutes, the coupling deadline is between one hour and seventy minutes after its lower bound.
+Coupling must happen before that deadline and sets `valid_until` to `must_couple_by + gov_action_lifespan`.
+The applied governance-action lifespan is a trusted deployment bound covering voting, enactment, any assumed delaying-action extension, observation, and minting the `PassedProposal`.
+Finalization itself may happen later.

+Transaction reconstruction intentionally supports at most 23 entries in each of `inputs`, `reference_inputs`, `outputs`, and `extra_signatories`.
+This is an implicit transaction-shape requirement rather than a separate on-chain length check.
+Longer collections fail transaction-ID reconstruction.
+Generalized CBOR list-length handling is deliberately excluded from these serialization-heavy validator paths.

 See the generated
 [governance validation module documentation](https://anastasia-labs.github.io/aiken-design-patterns/aiken_design_patterns/governance_validation.html)